lyfeyvutha/transcribe-kh-bot/README.md

 ## Acknowledgments

 - OpenAI for the Whisper model
-- Facebook for the MMS-TTS model
+- Meta for the MMS-TTS model
 - TranslateKH for their translation API
-- The Python-Telegram-Bot team for their excellent library

 ## Contact